IgniteUI/help-topics/topics/02_Controls/igPivotDataSelector/02_Adding/00_igPivotDataSelector_Adding_to_HTML_Page.md

 			</td>

 			<td>
-				This theme contains the visual styles for the Ignite UI library.
+				This theme contains the visual styles for the %%ProductName%% library.
 The theme file is:

 				<ul>
 					<li>`<IG CSS root>/themes/Infragistics/infragistics.theme.css`</li>